We give a side-by-side comparison of the Hilton Honors cards to help you pick the best one for your needs.

 You receive seven points per every dollar that goes toward purchases at participating Hilton brand hotels.
 This includes incidentals such as bottled water, drinks and room service.
 You’ll also earn five points per dollar spent at restaurants, supermarkets and gas stations within the United States.
 These are solid perks for a credit card which won’t cost you anything to keep open.

-The Hilton Ascend is a midrange card ideal for families or individuals who anticipate at least a few nights’ stay in a Hilton property each year.
+The Hilton Surpass (previously known as the Hilton Honors American Express Ascend card) is a midrange card ideal for families or individuals who anticipate at least a few nights’ stay in a Hilton property each year.
 The card’s $95 annual fee is offset by the improved welcome bonus offer.
-The Hilton Ascend introductory bonus will net you 100,000 Hilton Honors bonus points after spending $2,000 in purchases on the card within your first three months.
-Based on our valuations, this bonus is worth $500 in hotel stays.
-As with all of the Hilton cards, the Hilton Ascend does not charge any foreign transaction fees.
+The Hilton Surpass introductory bonus will net you 125,000 Hilton Honors bonus points after spending $2,000 in purchases on the card within your first three months.
+Based on our valuations, this bonus is worth $625 in hotel stays.
+As with all of the Hilton cards, the Hilton Surpass does not charge any foreign transaction fees.

-The Hilton Honors Ascend card offers the same earning structure as the no-fee card, but at a higher rate: 12 points per dollar on Hilton purchases and 6 points per dollar on restaurant, supermarket and gas station purchases within the U.S.
+The Hilton Honors Surpass card offers the same earning structure as the no-annual-fee card, but at a higher rate: 12 points per dollar on Hilton purchases and 6 points per dollar on restaurant, supermarket and gas station purchases within the U.S.

-The Hilton Ascend credit card also comes with automatic elite status at all Hilton properties.
+The Hilton Surpass credit card also comes with automatic elite status at all Hilton properties.
 Gold status offers Hilton members the following perks in addition to Silver status perks:

 - Unlimited milestone bonuses after staying at least 40 nights within a calendar year.